 - Low-income adults with or without children

 - Disabled individuals

-These people can be eligible for Medicaid, depending on their income and assets.
-The state determines the limit on how much income and asset a person is allowed to have.
+Depending on their income and assets, these people can be eligible for Medicaid.
+The state determines the limit on how much income and assets a person can have.

 If your total assets exceed the limit, you will be required to spend them down.
 You can also move them into types of assets (that are considered exempt) before your Medicaid coverage is approved.
 You must transfer your assets 60 months or 5 years before you apply to Medicaid.